vmaurice/mqtt_docker_esp32_iot/readme.md

 docker exec -it influxdb influx
 ```

-don't forget to allow the path in docker.
+MAC OS :don't forget to allow the path in docker.